Discover how walnuts, almonds and other nuts can help lower cholesterol when eaten as part of a balanced diet.By Mayo

-Besides being packed with protein, most nuts contain at least some of these heart-healthy substances:
+Nuts are a good source of protein.
+Most nuts also contain at least some of these heart-healthy substances:

 - Unsaturated fats.
 It's not entirely clear why, but it's thought that the "good" fats in nuts — both monounsaturated and polyunsaturated fats — lower bad cholesterol levels.

 - Fiber.
-All nuts contain fiber, which helps lower your cholesterol.
+All nuts contain fiber, which helps lower cholesterol.
 Fiber also makes you feel full, so you eat less.
-In addition, fiber is thought to play a role in preventing type 2 diabetes.

 - Plant sterols.
-Some nuts contain plant sterols, a substance that can help lower your cholesterol.
+Some nuts contain plant sterols, a substance that can help lower cholesterol.
 Plant sterols are often added to products such as margarine and orange juice for additional health benefits, but sterols occur naturally in nuts.

 Choose raw or dry-roasted nuts rather than nuts cooked in oil.
 One serving is a small handful (1.5 ounces) of whole nuts or 2 tablespoons of nut butter.

-The type of nuts you choose to eat probably doesn't matter much.
-Most nuts appear to be generally healthy, though some may have more heart-healthy nutrients than others.
+Most nuts appear to be generally healthy.
+But some may have more heart-healthy nutrients than others.
 For example, walnuts contain high amounts of omega-3 fatty acids.

 Almonds, macadamia nuts, hazelnuts and pecans also appear to be quite heart healthy.
-And peanuts — which are technically not a nut, but a legume, like beans — seem to be relatively healthy.
+So are peanuts — though they are technically not a nut, but a legume, like beans.

 |Type of nut